A Response to ‘BREAST IDEA? I’m a maternity nurse – why I believe breastfeeding is NOT always best…’

 With sub-headings like, ‘Buy Formula,’ the arti has clearly been written to cause controversy and to scare expectant mothers into abandoning all hope of feeding their children in the most natural possible way.
 If the author of this piece had any moral conscience, they would have included any unbiased, evidence-based information to support parents to make the right decision for themselves and their children.
 Breastfeeding improves life chances for mothers and their children and has been proven to do so by numerous studies.
 From reducing a mother’s risk of developing breast cancer (3), reducing the likelihood of developing postpartum depression (4) and even reducing the risk of heart failure and strokes (5).
 The benefits are numerous and are not just for babies.
 If you are a mother who is struggling to breastfeed though, facts like these do nothing to support or empower you.
 I believe that the only way to truly empower families to make the right choice for them is through candid, evidence-based education and experiential support.

 If you are experiencing issues with breastfeeding such as latching problems, supply issues or pain when nursing, I urge you to seek support from an International Board Certified Lactation Consultant ASAP.
 If however, you are physically able to breastfeed, but you are struggling to look after your own physical and mental health as you do so, I’m your gal.
 I quite literally had a nervous breakdown in the first year of my son’s life, trying to do it all.
 Everyone told me to stop breastfeeding, as if that would suddenly make my son sleep through the night and give me a break but breastfeeding was the thing I loved most about our days and being told to give it up felt like a slap in the face.
-Since then I have applied my knowledge of psychology, yoga, mediation and motherhood to write my debut book: ‘Self Care: The Breastfeeding Edition’ available to pre-order now, here: https://www.thebreastfeedingmentor.com/shop
+Since then I have applied my knowledge of psychology, yoga, mediation and motherhood to write my debut book: ‘Self Care: The Breastfeeding Edition’ available here, now: https://www.thebreastfeedingmentor.com/book